 Phase 1 of this project collected information on how the supply chain is organized, the local market share of various efficient products, which market barriers are strongest, and the energy savings potential of different energy end uses.
-Phase 2 is a pilot phase, where upstream market actors with direct-to-customer sales channels will be recruited to participate.
-These actors, which include manufacturers, distributors, and Kitchen Equipment Suppliers, will directly receive incentives in exchange for providing sales data.
+Phase 2 is a pilot phase, where upstream market actors with direct-to-customer sales channels were recruited to participate.
+These actors, which include manufacturers, distributors, and kitchen equipment suppliers, directly receive incentives in exchange for providing sales data.
 This is a joint pilot effort of ComEd, Nicor Gas, Peoples Gas and North Shore Gas.

 Distributor recruitment and engagement has largely been successful, although COVID-19's impacts on the food service industry have been visible in the lower than expected pilot participation.
-Gas equipment rebates have been more frequent than electric.
-Visit the pilot website at www.il-foodservicerebates.com for further information.
+Gas equipment rebates have been more prevalent than electric equipment rebates in Q2 and Q3 2020.
+To encourage participation and support the industry, a bonus incentive was provided to dealers in August and September.
+Currently, the team is discussing expansion of the pilot for 2021, looking for increased participation next year.
+Visit the pilot website at www.il-foodservicerebates.com for more information.